It’s the night after the Glasgow School of Art and the O2 ABC were all but destroyed by a devastating fire.

 They are a hardy bunch the Glaswegians.
 Tough and generous of spirit in equal part.
-Friendly…but in a ferocious way.
+Friendly…but in a ferocious way, like Rottweilers on Ritalin.

-I’m here to see Mark Morriss on his current run of solo live shows which I have decided to Christen “The Unlikeliest Venues Tour 2018”.
-A few nights ago I saw Mark in a tidy pub in a village that had more in common with Summers Isle than anywhere should.
-Tonight he is playing in a bar/restaurant called the “Pie and Brew”…because they sell pies and brews.
+I’m here to see Mark Morriss on his current run of solo live shows, which I have decided to christen “The Unlikeliest Venues Tour 2018”.
+A few nights ago I saw Mark in a tiny pub in a village that had more in common with Summers Isle than anywhere should.
+Tonight, he is playing in a bar/restaurant called the “Pie and Brew”…because they sell pies and brews.

 The world is a cruel place.

-Shortly before eleven and Mark takes to the not quite stage with an apology for keeping us waiting then delivers a beautiful and haunting rendition of “Silver Raven”.
-This Gene Clark song is a regular feature of his set and while he says that it’s a sound check tonight it’s a deeply affecting song.
+Shortly before eleven and Mark takes to the not quite stage with an apology for keeping us waiting, then delivers a beautiful and haunting rendition of “Silver Raven”.
+This Gene Clark song is a regular feature of his set and, while he claims that it’s a sound check tonight, it is a deeply affecting song.

-That desire to devour music the way that I devour Haribo when I’m watching “The Hotel Inspector” is why he’s able to craft a song like “Bluetonic” which in this slightly peculiar space still manages to bring every soul together in a riotous choir.
+That desire to devour music the way that I devour Haribo when I’m watching “The Hotel Inspector” is why he’s able to craft a song like “Bluetonic”, which, even in this slightly peculiar space, still manages to bring every soul together in a riotous choir.
 What must it feel like to be able to stand in front of a gathering of strangers, all with worries and wobbles, and unite them and soothe them?